– Summer 2015 –

 Freeman hosts 19th Finance Case Competition

 MBA teams from Washington University in St. Louis, the University of North Carolina and Tulane University took home the top prizes at the A. B. Freeman School of Business’ 19th annual Rolanette and Berdon Lawrence Finance Case Competition.
-The competition, which took place at the Freeman School on April 17, tests the valuation and financial […]
+The competition, which took place at the Freeman School on April 17, […]

 Energy Program Eyes Growth